matrix-org/matrix-spec-proposals/specification/server_server_api.rst

    a. have duplicate entries for a given ``type`` and ``state_key`` pair
    #. have entries whose ``type`` and ``state_key`` don't match those
-      specified by the algorithm described previously.
+      specified by the `auth events selection`_ algorithm described above.

 #.
 If event does not have a ``m.room.create`` in its ``auth_events``, reject.